Self-operated hearing test systems

 I am a little bit suspicious of anything which says a hearing test is 'HSE compliant', when 'HSE compliant' is not the standard for hearing tests in the workplace.
 The standard which hearing tests should be following is the British Standard for Pure Tone Audiometry - BS EN ISO 8253-1:2010.

 That probably sounds a bit of a fudge but there is a big difference between HSE guidelines and the British Standard.
-The British Standard says how an audiometric test should be undertaken to get a valid reliable result - this is the way the test should physically be done.
+The British Standard says how a hearing test should be undertaken to get a valid reliable result - this is the way the test should physically be done.
 The HSE Guidelines in L108 say how that data should then be interpreted for work.
 Other than some vague top-level stuff about frequencies, the HSE do not actually say how a hearing test should be done, just what you then do with the data.

 British Standards Compliant?